Shaquem Griffin: Early life

-Shaquem Alphonso Griffin was born to Terry and Tangie Griffin on July 20, 1995, in St. Petersburg Florida, less than two minutes after Shaquill.
+Shaquem Alphonso Griffin was born to Terry and Tangie Griffin on July 20, 1995, in St. Petersburg, Florida, less than two minutes after Shaquill.
 Shaquem was born with amniotic band syndrome affecting his left hand, causing his fingers on his left hand not to fully develop.
 The pain was so intense that at 4 years of age he grabbed a butcher knife, planning to cut the hand off.
 His mother took the knife away, and his parents scheduled an amputation the next day.
 Still, Griffin was able to continue playing sports without his left hand, competing in track, baseball, and football alongside his brother.

-Born in St. Petersburg, Florida, Griffin attended and played high school football at Lakewood, where he played safety.
+Griffin attended and played high school football at Lakewood, where he played safety.
 He attended the 2011 Under Armour Combine.
 He helped Lakewood reach the 2012 Florida 5A regional semifinals.
 He earned Second Team 5A All-State and Tampa Bay Times Second Team All-Suncoast honors.
 He played in the 2012 Florida Athletic Coaches Association North-South All-Star Game.
 USA Football selected him to the 2013 U.S. Under-19 National Team, playing for whom earned him national attention after an interception by Griffin landed on ESPN's Top 10 Plays.
 He was rated a three-star recruit prospect by both Rivals and ESPN.

 He was also a four-year letter earner in track and field, including the 4x100 relay, triple jump, shot put, and discus.
 After winning the triple jump state title, and breaking two Lakewood records, he was named the Tampa Bay Times Track and Field Athlete of the Year in Pinellas County (Florida).
 He received collegiate track and field interest from programs including LSU, Miami, and Purdue.